nik9anup/food-order-mern-login/README.md

-A login page created using MERN stack for PES Cafe, a food ordering system intended for the PESUECC Cafeteria.
+A home, login and previous orders page created using MERN stack for PES Cafe, a food ordering system intended for the PESUECC Cafeteria.
 Say goodbye to long lines, overcrowding and hunger!

 This login page was created by me as a mini-project as part of the course, Web Technologies (UE22CS242A).
 Front-end: ReactJS, HTML, CSS